 - Ahmadinejad, Mahmoud (1956– ) A conservative populist politician who won 61 percent of the votes in a runoff presidential election against former president Rafsanjani in 2005.
 He was reelected in a disputed vote in 2009 that gave birth to the opposition Green Movement.
 Son of a blacksmith, he earned a doctorate in transport engineering and served with both the Basij and Revolutionary Guards (IRGC) during the Iran-Iraq War.
 In his website profile, he claims that during the war he worked as a Basiji volunteer in the engineering group in Kurdistan and West Azerbaijan.
 He reportedly became a member of the IRGC in 1986 when he joined the Special Forces division of IRGC.
 Afterwards, he served as governor general of Khoi and Mako, governor of Ardabil, mayor of Tehran (2003-2005), and then president.
 His acerbic comments about Israel and the United States and his messianic discourse, have made him a controversial figure in international politics.

 - Bahonar, Mohammad-Reza (1952– ) A powerful conservative member of Parliament who has so far served six terms in the chamber (often in leadership posts) as well as three terms in the Expediency Council.
+He served as First Deputy Speaker of Parliament from 2011 to 2012 and became Second Deputy Speaker in 2015.
 He and like-minded colleagues founded the influential Islamic Society of Engineers (Jame`eh-ye Eslami-ye Mohandesin) in 1991.
 His older brother, Mohammad-Javad Bahonar, served only for 26 days as Iran’s prime minister before a bomb claimed his life as well as that of President Mohammad-Ali Raja’i in 1981.

 - Bani-Sadr, Abolhassan (1933– ) Iran’s first post-revolutionary president.
 Son of an ayatollah, he studied economics before the revolution in France but did not finish his dissertation.
 In January 1980, he was elected to office with 75 percent of the popular vote, but he was forced by his opponents to flee the country some 16 months later and resettle back in Paris.
 Iraq’s invasion of Iran happened on his watch and augmented his differences with the clerical establishment.